 The Company defines its capital as shareholders' deficiency.
 Capital requirements are driven by the Company's general operations.
 To effectively manage the Company's capital requirements, the Company monitors expenses and overhead to ensure costs and commitments are being paid.
-The Company did not change its approach to capital management during the period ended March 31, 2023 and period ended December 31, 2022.
+The Company did not change its approach to capital management during the year ended December 31, 2023 and December 31, 2022.